keyvank/30cc/README.md

 # 30 C Compiler!

-`30cc` (Pronounced as *CCC*, because in the Persian language, the number 30 is pronounced as C) is a toy C compiler written in C, with the goal of being able to compile itself 🤝 This is my first attempt in writing a self-hosting software!
+`30cc` (Pronounced as *CCC*, because in the Persian language, the number 30 is pronounced as C) is a toy C compiler written in C, which is strong enough to compile itself 🤝 This was my first attempt in writing a self-hosting software!
 What is a self-hosting software?

 - Imagine `30cc` gets strong enough to be able to compile itself.
 - I will first compile `30cc` with `gcc` to get the `30cc` compiler's binary.